emewhd1016991/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with project management and task tracking.
 These tools can help keep you organized and make sure you don't forget anything important.
  -- 212个词

+# 2024-02-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, consistency, and adaptability often lead to better long-term performance and fewer bugs."

+In more detail, this quote highlights that striving to optimize code too early in the development process can introduce unnecessary complexity and potentially create new issues.
+It's crucial to understand the actual bottlenecks through profiling before making optimizations.
+Good programmers balance efficiency with readability and maintainability, ensuring their codebase remains comprehensible and flexible for future improvements and changes.